 Now, take a look at the below spectacular aerial film captured with a 4k drone.
 This 1st video was filmed with a Phantom 4 Professional in 4k resolution.
 The location for this stunning scenic video is beautiful New Zealand.

 Why Record With 4K UHD Video Camera

 Even if you deliver the final video in HD, dealing with a higher resolution 4k master file gives you greater latitude to re-frame, zoom and manipulate your footage without degrading video quality.
 Increased fineness and contrast is then possible with output to DVD and Blu-ray.

 Some cinematographers choose to record at 4k when using the Super 35 film format to offset any resolution loss which may occur during video processing.

-4K UHD Video Drones
+4K Video Recording Drones